intel-ai-tce/ai-documents/AEM/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference.md

   <br>
   <pre>OMP_NUM_THREADS=&lt;number of physical cores per socket&gt; python tf_cnn_benchmarks.py --num_intra_threads=&lt;number of physical cores per socket&gt; --num_inter_threads=&lt;number of sockets&gt; --data_format=NCHW</pre>

-  Users can bind OpenMP threads to physical processing units.
-KMP\_AFFINITY is used to take advantage of this functionality.
+  Users can bind OpenMP threads to physical processing units. <b>KMP\_AFFINITY</b> is used to take advantage of this functionality.
 It restricts execution of certain threads to a subset of the physical processing units in a multiprocessor computer.
 <br><br>
 The value can be a single integer, in which case it specifies the number of threads for all parallel regions.
 The value can also be a comma-separated list of integers, in which case each integer specifies the number of threads for a parallel region at a nesting level.
 <br><br>